ericcombiolab/LRTK/README.md

 ```
 *parameters:

--I1/--input_fastq1: The first file for paired FQs
+-I1/--input_fastq1: Input fastq file (uncompressed FASTQ format) for the first read of paired linked-read sequencing data.

--I2/--input_fastq2: The second file for paired FQs
+-I2/--input_fastq2: Input fastq file (uncompressed FASTQ format) for the second read of paired linked-read sequencing data.

--ID/--index_fastq: The index file for paired linked-read sequencing FQs
+-ID/--index_fastq: Input index file (uncompressed FASTQ format) for paired linked-read sequencing data.

--IT/--input_type: {10x,stLFR,TELLSeq} The sequencing type for input FQs
+-IT/--input_type: Input sequencing technology.
+Users can choose from (10x,stLFR,TELLSeq).

--O1/--output_fastq1: The first file for output paired FQs
+-O1/--output_fastq1: Output fastq file for the first read of paired linked-read sequencing data.

--O2/--output_fastq2: The second file for output paired FQs
+-O2/--output_fastq2: Output fastq file for the second read of paired linked-read sequencing data.

--OT/--output_type: The sequencing type for output FQs
+-OT/--output_type: Output fastq format.
+The unified linked read format (ULRF) is recommended.

 -B/--barcodes: The barcodes list used by different technology

--F/--filter: To filt the input FQs
+-F/--filter: Users can choose from (Yes, No).
+"Yes" indicates that LRTK will use fastp to filter reads.

--S/--sort: To sort the output FQs
+-S/--sort: Users can choose from (Yes, No).
+"Yes" indicates that LRTK will sort the reads based on barcodes.

--T/--threads: Number of threads
+-T/--threads: default = 1, this determines the number of threads used for bwa and samtools.

 ### function 2: example for unified barcode-aware alignment
 ```